nnagewad/static-personal-site/src/index.md

 title: 'Nikin Nagewadia'
 metaDesc: 'Discover the work of Nikin Nagewadia, a senior interaction designer at the Government Digital Service, focusing on enhancing GOV.UK’s user experience through design.'
 image: home
-imageAltText: 'A 3D emoji of Nikin Nagewadia.'
+imageAltText: '3D animated emoji of a person with a black tuque, round glasses, and a beard.'
 intro: 'Senior interaction designer employed by the Government Digital Service, working on GOV.UK'
 videos:
   0: